logence/am-emoji-picker/README.md

 # Future

-1. Add frequently used category by logging emoji selections into `localStorage`.
+* Add getHtml functionality

+# Changelog

+0.5.3
-2. Add an options inside of the picker to choose which emoji palette (apple, google, twitter, emojione) to use.
+* Added option inside of the picker to choose which emoji palette (apple, google, twitter, emojione) to use.
-3. Add an option for skin tones.
-4. Update the dataset to unicode 9 (pending OS support).
-5. Update code with flow types and typescript definitions.
+* Fixed broken emojies positions on the emojies' sprite

+0.5.2
+* Updated some libraries used in package
+* Fixed undefined sheet error

+0.5.1
+* Fixed all known bugs

+0.5.0
+* Updated font awesome icons (categories and search) to FA version 5.12.1

 # Contributing

-To get the project up and running locally, follow the instructions here https://github.com/arm092/am-emoji-picker/wiki/Build-Instructions.

 Pull requests are welcome!
 The best way to get in touch with me is through a github issue.